 For questions regarding this policy or to acquire information regarding how submit a records request, please contact the Registrar's Office.

 The registrar, or his/her designee, is the final authority for approving/denying requests for UW-Whitewater student information.
 The cost for the information includes a setup charge that is a minimum of $100.00 plus $.02 per name for each output format requested (charges are subject to change without notice).
-For example, if certain information is requested in an electronic file and other information in hard-copy format, two separate charges of $100.00 plus $.02 per name will be billed for the electronic and hard-copy formats.
 A bill will be sent along with the student information to the individual/organization making the request and is payable immediately upon receipt.